ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 33:22 [[start:2002190][end:2008960]] Research suggests that these gender differences in negotiation are contextually bound and can be subject to change.
 [[start:2010050][end:2020590]] By understanding how individuals navigate these social scripts and norms, we can, for instance, address the limitations or constraints that affect expressions of their gender identity.
-[[start:2022390][end:2036114]] So here, gender through the lens of active inference as a case study and affordance negotiation gives us a comprehensive view of the social psychology and how it can apply to gender studies, for instance.
+[[start:2022390][end:2036114]] So here, gender through the lens of Active Inference as a case study and affordance negotiation gives us a comprehensive view of the social psychology and how it can apply to gender studies, for instance.

 33:56 [[start:2036162][end:2039350]] But this is true for many other kinds of cultural phenomena.
-[[start:2041210][end:2047210]] So we build now on the understanding of how active inference and power dynamics shape cultural affordances.
+[[start:2041210][end:2047210]] So we build now on the understanding of how Active Inference and power dynamics shape cultural affordances.

 34:09 [[start:2049630][end:2072542]] We can see how this allows us to understand potentially puzzling actions which are shaped by social scripts and the dynamics within the epistemic communities they inhabit so we have defined how scripts allow us to interpret different kinds of behaviors and how people navigate their desired outcomes.
 [[start:2072606][end:2079730]] Given these social scripts, so what happens when we are faced with puzzling actions?